 As explained, if symptoms are severe, or continue for more than several days, your doctor may ask for a sample of the diarrhoea.
 This is sent to the laboratory to look for infecting microbes (bacteria, parasites, etc).
 Sometimes an antibiotic or other treatments are needed if certain bacteria or other infections are found to be the cause.
 Antibiotics are not needed for gastroenteritis caused by viruses and may even make things worse.

-They are also more likely if you have an ongoing (chronic) condition such as diabetes or if your immune system may not be working fully.
+Gastroenteritis complications are more likely if you have an ongoing (chronic) condition such as diabetes or if you have a weakened immune system.
 For example, if you are taking long-term steroid medication or you are having chemotherapy treatment for cancer.

 Possible complications include the following: